SiddharthMantri/stuart-challenge/readme.md

         - Search on blur
         - Set address on map if correct
     - By definition of a custom hook, I've extracted the reusable behavior of the two inputs into a custom hook that does all of this for me.
-    - I have created a 'myMemo' hook that creates a memo-ized hook that semantically guarantees a value just once, which is something that isn't guaranteed by useMemo.
+    - I have created a 'useConstant' hook that creates a memo-ized hook that guarantees a value just once, which is something that isn't guaranteed by useMemo.
     - I used some inspirations from AwesomeDebounce to create a debounced hook that performs the search, validates the input, validates the address as well as returns the geocoded address to the map
 - useToast.js
     - Really simple stateful hook to display and hide the toast on success.